signon-project/wp4-text2gloss/README.md

 - `nl2gloss`: a dictionary (str->list) of Dutch translation to glosses

-### 3. Full text2gloss pipeline
+### 4. Full text2gloss pipeline

 **Before running this script** make sure that the inference server is running (see [FastAPI inference server](#fastapi-inference-server))

 The fulle pipeline allows you to input a sentence and get back a sequence of glosses.
-Under the hood, this will make use of text2amr neural models, then the English PropBank concepts will be extracted from that AMR, and finally the processed JSON-version of the VGT dictionary (cf.
+Under the hood, this will make use of text2amr neural models, then the English PropBank concepts will be extracted from that AMR, and finally the processed JSON-version of the dictionary (cf.
-[step 1.1](#21-add-multilingual-wordnet-synset-translations-and-disambiguate)) will be used to find glosses that correspond with the extracted English concepts.
+[step 1.1](#3-add-multilingual-wordnet-synset-translations-and-disambiguate)) will be used to find glosses that correspond with the extracted English concepts.
 If multiple gloss options are available, we use LABSE to calculate the similarity.
 The gloss that is closest to the English query word is then selected as the final gloss.